junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 Ellen glances at the angels, shooting the next closest two, then looks back at him.
 Her eyes conflicted.
 Jo's voice is still shouting in the background, muffled by the thunderous sound of angels' fluttering and landing.

-"You promised."
+"You promised!"
 Jimmy begs.
 "Go!
 Please!
 Your daughter needs you!
 They all need you!
 I can hold them off.
 I can hold them all off!"

 The next angel drops closer to Jimmy than to Ellen.